jaspector

 New buildings, additions, alterations, demolitions, electrical, plumbing, HVAC, roofing, prefabricated structures, manufactured homes, decks, fences, pools, and parking areas.

-Typical processing time is Residential: typically same day or next day.
+Building permit processing times in Hobbs, NM typically run Residential: typically same day or next day.
 Commercial: 1-10 working days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Hobbs, NM.
 The following work is generally exempt: One-story detached accessory structures 120 sq ft or less (tool sheds, playhouses) with no utilities; Retaining walls not exceeding 4 feet in height measured from bottom of footing to top of wall, not supporting a surcharge; Water tanks supported directly on grade, capacity 5,000 gallons or less, height-to-diameter ratio 2:1 or less; Sidewalks and driveways not more than 30 inches above adjacent grade and not over a basement or story below; Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work; Prefabricated swimming pools accessory to a Group R-3 occupancy, less than 24 inches deep, not more than 5,000 gallons, and not equipped with a filtration system; Swings and playground equipment accessory to a one- or two-family dwelling; Window awnings supported by an exterior wall and not projecting more than 54 inches from the exterior wall (R-3 and U occupancies); Partitions less than 5 feet 9 inches in height.
 Note: Exemption from permit does not exempt work from complying with adopted codes.
+When in doubt, confirm with the local building department before starting work.